 Here in New Zealand, we all know that shopping at Pak’n’save (a barn-like budget supermarket for my non-Kiwi readers) is cheaper than New World (a delightful but much more expensive supermarket).

-You can easily knock $20-$30 off your weekly shopping bill by using a cheaper supermarket.
+Using a cheaper supermarket, you can easily knock $20-$30 off your weekly shopping bill.

-Other ways to spend less on essentials include cutting your power bill (I use Electric Kiwi and max out my Free Hour of Power), using cashback sites for online purchases and getting free gift cards to use as gifts.
+Other ways to spend less on essentials include cutting your power bill, using cashback sites for online purchases and earning free gift cards from doing surveys to use as gifts.

 Related: